gemc/clas12Tags_old/README.md

 	- 3d cartesian field map support
 	- new geant4 version: 10.4.p02
 	- 51 micron tungsten shield (for bst) surrounding the target
    	- calorimeters: reading ecal effective velocity from CCDB
    	- change htcc time offset table to use the same used in reconstruction
+	- Tony Forest: Added polarized target geometry/material and cad volume.

 <br>